Chapter 1 : Abraxas Malfoy and a Christmas Past

 Giving up on healing spells, little Draco carefully, lovingly, snuggled up close beside his beloved dog and buried his tearful face into her soft black fur.

 “I’m sorry.
 I’m so sorry.
 I’m sorry.”
 He sobbed into her with his little boy voice.
 “I just wanted to look at the presents.”
-His tiny body shook in grief as his little seven year-old heart broke on that fateful Christmas Eve.
+His tiny body shook with grief as his little seven year-old heart broke on that fateful Christmas Eve.

 Draco cried himself to sleep under the tree with her by his side, but awoke in his bed the next morning.
 When he realized she wasn’t there, he remembered that it was real.
 That his father really did kill her and she really was dead and that it hadn’t been a nightmare.
 It had really happened.